What Happens During the Dental Crown Procedure?

 Preparing the Tooth for the Crown

-A crown covers the entire visible portion of your tooth above the gum line.
+A porcelain dental crown covers the entire visible portion of your tooth above the gum line.
 As such, Dr. Nichols will need to prepare the receiving tooth so the crown will fit over top.
 Otherwise, the dental crown will make your tooth look large and bulky.

 Dr. Nichols will prepare the tooth by removing any decay or damage.
 He’ll then file down the tooth so the crown fits comfortably over top.